cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     // remove chainId form all outstanding unbonding operations foreach id IN vscToUnbondingOps[(chainId, _)] {
       unbondingOps[id].unbondingChainIds.Remove(chainId)
+      // if the unbonding operation has unbonded on all consumer chains if unbondingOps[id].unbondingChainIds.IsEmpty() {
+        // notify the Staking module that the unbonding can complete stakingKeeper.UnbondingCanComplete(id)
+        // remove unbonding operation
+        unbondingOps.Remove(id)
+      }
     }
     // clean up vscToUnbondingOps mapping
     vscToUnbondingOps.Remove((chainId, _))